Chihhaowu/locality-sensitive-hashing/README.md

 Python 3.9.12

 ## Usage
-Example code to execute all the evaluations/tests described are present ***thoroughly documented*** in the script.
+Example code to execute all the evaluations/tests described are ***documented in the python script***.

 ## Reference